-I am a postdoctoral researcher at the Department of Computer Science, Ben-Gurion University of the Negev, Beer-Sheva, Israel.
+I am a postdoctoral researcher at the Department of Computer Science, Ben-Gurion University of the Negev, Israel, funded by the PBC Fellowship.
 I work in the group of Prof. Meirav Zehavi.
-Before moving to Israel, I was a postdoctoral researcher at the Institute for Computer Science and Control, Hungarian Academy of Sciences, Budapest, Hungary, where I worked in the group of Prof. Dániel Marx.
-I did my Ph.D at the Department of Informatics, University of Bergen, Bergen, Norway, under the guidance of Prof. Saket Saurabh and Prof. Daniel Lokshtanov.
+Before moving to Israel, I was a postdoctoral researcher at the Institute for Computer Science and Control, Hungarian Academy of Sciences, Hungary, where I worked in the group of Prof. Dániel Marx.
+I completed my Ph.D from the Department of Informatics, University of Bergen, Norway, under the guidance of Prof. Saket Saurabh and Prof. Daniel Lokshtanov.
 My research interests include Parameterized Complexity, Exact Algorithms, Fine Grained Complexity, and Computational Geometry.

-- One paper accepted to MFCS 2019: Parameterized Complexity of Conflict-Free Matchings and Paths.
+- One paper accepted to SoCG 2020: The Parameterized Complexity of Guarding Almost Convex Polygons.

 Room 504, Alon Hi-Tech Building